99%

 Zero Downtime Deployment Model

-The goal is to be able to quickly make changes to the environment without impacting the SLAs; including upgrading infrastructure and the applications running on the infrastructure.
+The goal is to make changes to the environment without impacting the SLAs; including upgrading infrastructure and the applications running on the infrastructure.
 Typically zero downtime deployments leverage a side-by-side deployment, where the old and new coexist for a short period of time.
 This is in contrast to an in-place deployment where the service may experience reduced capacity to complete downtime.

 Gartner defines continuous operations as “those characteristics of a data-processing system that reduce or eliminate the need for planned downtime, such as scheduled maintenance.
 One element of 24-hour-a-day, seven-day-a-week operation”.

 The baseline production environment is the current operating environment.
-A new environment is created with the changes (upgraded runtimes, configurations, new applications, etc).
+A new environment is created with the changes (upgraded runtimes, configurations, new applications).
 A small percentage of traffic flows to the new environment and increases as the confidence in the new environment increases.
-The baseline production environment continues its use until the new environment is fully operational (it is handling 100% of the traffic).
-Once the new environment is accepting all traffic, it becomes the new baseline production environment and the previous baseline production environment terminates.
+The baseline production environment continues its use until the new environment is fully operational (it’s handling 100% of the traffic).
+After the new environment is accepting all traffic, it becomes the new baseline production environment and the previous baseline production environment terminates.

-The example below is assuming each environment is using the same number of Mule runtimes and cores.
-It is plausible that the new environment may have more or less number than the baseline environment.
+This example is assuming each environment is using the same number of Mule runtimes and cores.
+It’s plausible that the new environment has either more or fewer Mule runtimes and cores than the baseline environment.

 Costs